eslam-nasser/eslam-nasser.github.io/README.md

 ## Report an issue

-Please if you find any scientific inaccuracies please email us at [eslam.nasser.dev@gmail.com](mailto:eslam.nasser.dev@gmail.com) or [open new issue](https://github.com/eslam-nasser/eslam-nasser.github.io/issues/new) on this repo.
+Please if you find any scientific inaccuracies please email us at [eslam.nasser.dev@gmail.com](mailto:eslam.nasser.dev@gmail.com) or [open a new issue](https://github.com/eslam-nasser/eslam-nasser.github.io/issues/new) on this repo.

 ## License

-Hypha App is icensed under the [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0)
+Hypha App is licensed under the [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0)